Capital Flow

 The flow of capital within the Noderr Protocol can be conceptualized as a six-stage process:

-4. Yield Generation: The successful execution of these strategies generates yield, which is then returned to the ATE.
+Yield Generation: The successful execution of these strategies generates yield, which is then returned to the Autonomous Trading Engine (ATE).
 This yield is the primary source of value creation within the protocol.

 This circular flow of capital ensures that the protocol is self-sustaining and that all participants are rewarded for their contributions.
 For a more detailed, high-level overview of this process, please refer to the How Noderr Works guide.